AllediaWordPress/Gator-Forms/readme.txt

 License: GNU/GPL
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Contact Form easy for beginners, customizable for pros!
+Gator Forms is the best contact form for WordPress.
+It’s easy for beginners, and customizable for pros!

 == Description ==